leogallego/awesome-student-perks/README.md

 ## Development

-[GitHub Education](https://education.github.com/): GitHub serveral tools and benefits, including the [GitHub Student Developer Pack](https://education.github.com/pack) with several freebies and benefits, including GitHub private repositories while you are a Student.
+[GitHub Education](https://education.github.com/): GitHub offers serveral tools and benefits for students, including the [GitHub Student Developer Pack](https://education.github.com/pack) with several freebies and benefits, including GitHub private repositories while you are a Student.